amikos-tech/chroma-cookbook/docs/running/running-chroma.md

 Options:

-- `-v` specifies a local dir which is where Chroma will store its data so when the container is destroyed the data remains
+- `-v` specifies a local dir which is where Chroma will store its data so when the container is destroyed the data remains.
+Note: If you are using `-e PERSIST_DIRECTORY` then you need to point the volume to that directory.
 - `-e` `IS_PERSISTENT=TRUE` let’s Chroma know to persist data
+- `-e` `PERSIST_DIRECTORY=/path/in/container` specifies the path in the container where the data will be stored, by default it is `/chroma/chroma`
 - `-e ANONYMIZED_TELEMETRY=TRUE` allows you to turn on (`TRUE`) or off (`FALSE`) anonymous product telemetry which helps the Chroma team in making informed decisions about Chroma OSS and commercial direction.
-- `chromadb/chroma:latest` indicates the latest Chroma version but can be replaced with any valid tag if a prior version is needed (e.g. `chroma:0.4.18`)
+- `chromadb/chroma:latest` indicates the latest Chroma version but can be replaced with any valid tag if a prior version is needed (e.g. `chroma:0.4.24`)

 ### Docker Compose (Cloned Repo)

-If you are feeling adventurous you can also use the Chroma `main` branch to run a local Chroma server with the latest changes:
+If you are feeling adventurous you can also use the Chroma `main` branch to run a local Chroma server with the latest
+changes:

 Prerequisites: